Elmifarah1/retail-demand-forecasting/README.md

 This project allowed me to put my data analysis skills into practice and work through a full end-to-end workflow.
 I improved in:

-	- Ceaning and managing large datasets
+    •	Ceaning and managing large datasets
     •	Analysing data using Pandas
 	•	Visualising insights with Matplotlib and Seaborn
 	•	Creating an interactive dashboard with Streamlit
 	•	Using Git and GitHub for version control

-If I had more time, I would add forecasting models such as ARIMA or XGBoost to predict future sales.
+If I had more time, I would add forecasting models to predict future sales.
 Overall, this project helped me gain confidence in applying what I learned to real-world data.

 ⸻

 ### Credits
 	•	Dataset: Kaggle – Store Sales: Time Series Forecasting
-	•	Created by: Elmi Farah

-Code Institute – Data Analytics with AI Capstone Project (2025)
+	•	Created by: Elmi Farah - Code Institute – Data Analytics with AI Capstone Project (2025)